-(f) Establish adequate procedures that will enable them to withdraw funds from the Federal Reserve Bank in accordance with immediate needs.
+(f) Establish adequate procedures that will enable them to withdraw funds from the Federa Reserve Bank in accordance with immediate needs.

-Since the beginning of Fiscal Year 1971, procedures have been implemented by the SPA fiscal staff to preclude the withdrawal of funds from the Federal funding requirements, by project, is then determined by SPA fiscal staff members; cash drawdowns are prepared to meet the needs of subgrantees.
+Since the beginging of Fiscal Year 1971, procedures have been implemented by the SPA fiscal staff to preclude the withdrawal of funds from the Federal bers; cash drawdowns are prepared to meet the needs of subgrantees.